roar-net/problem-statements/problems/autocarrier-loading/autocarrier-loading.md

 ## Solution file

-The solution format is a JSON array of integers representing deck assignments:
+The solution format for the basic version of the problem is a JSON array of integers representing deck assignments:

 ```json
 [deck_number1, deck_number2, deck_number3, ...]